dbtedman/dbtedman/README.md

 ### Go

-Projects written in Go, fronted with TypeScript clients using React or Vue.
+Projects written primarily in Go, fronted with TypeScript clients using React or Vue.

 #### [Accretion](https://github.com/dbtedman/kata-accretion)